We Analyzed the Future Direction of Arista Networks Inc. (ANET), Here is What We Found

 ANET’s Market Performance

-ANET stocks went up by 5.14% for the week, with a monthly drop of -6.92% and a quarterly performance of -11.80%, while its annual performance rate touched 23.47%.
-The volatility ratio for the week stands at 3.79% while the volatility levels for the past 30 days are set at 4.49% for Arista Networks Inc..
-The simple moving average for the period of the last 20 days is 1.29% for ANET stocks with a simple moving average of -8.61% for the last 200 days.
+ANET stocks went down by -7.28% for the week, with a monthly drop of -6.37% and a quarterly performance of -18.61%, while its annual performance rate touched 6.63%.
+The volatility ratio for the week stands at 3.02% while the volatility levels for the past 30 days are set at 3.88% for Arista Networks Inc. The simple moving average for the period of the last 20 days is -4.85% for ANET stocks with a simple moving average of -15.49% for the last 200 days.

 Analysts’ Opinion of ANET